 The plants depict deficiency symptoms of K nutrient significantly reduced photosynthetic efficiency and translocation of photosynthates.
 A decline in fruit yield/plant at higher K doses may be due to the effect on the absorption of water, Ca and Mg content which results in limiting the ability of the plants in the conversion of light energy to chemical energy.
 Ashraf et al. (2013) also observed that fruit yield-related parameters were improved with K fertilizer as the results of more fruit retention as evident from the number of harvested fruits/plant (Fig. 2).
-It is also clear from the present study that lower K content in kinnow plants and fruits is responsible for lower fruits production with poor quality attributes.
+It is also clear from the present study that lower K content in Kinnow plants and fruits is responsible for lower fruits production with poor quality attributes.
 Arora et al. (2022) also found that the application of K nutrient in ‘Amrapali’ mango improved fruit yield in Punjab, India.

 Fig: 2.
 Effect of K application on fruit production of Kinnow mandarin

 Application of K fertilizer in different doses effectively enhanced juice SSC (Table 2) being the highest (11.3 %) in T4 treatment followed by T5 (0.8 kg K2O plant-1).
 In general, juice SSC content was improved by 13.0% over the plants not applied with K2O fertilizers.
 Ashraf et al. (2010) also confirmed that juice SSC was improved with the soil application of K fertilizer.
 Juice titratable acid content was significantly higher in the plants applied with K2O fertilizer doses and it ranged from 0.71 % (0.2 kg K2O plant-1) to 0.80 % (1.2 kg K2O plant-1) in comparison to 0.67 % in the control.
-The maturity indice index indices of kinnow fruit are judged on the basis of SSC/acid and it was noted that the ratio was ranged from 14.14 in the plants treated with K2O at 0.2 kg/plant to 15.25 in 0.6 kg/plant; however, at higher doses of 1.0 and 1.2 kg/plant, these treatments showed significantly lower values in comparison to the control and the rest of the treatments.
+The maturity index of Kinnow fruits is determined on the basis of SSC/acid and it was noted that the ratio was ranged from 14.14 in the plants treated with K2O at 0.2 kg/plant to 15.25 in 0.6 kg/plant; however, at higher doses of 1.0 and 1.2 kg/plant, these treatments showed significantly lower values in comparison to the control and the rest of the treatments.
 Gill et al. (2005) also reported a close relationship between K content and fruit acidity and SSC/acid in the plants treated with K fertilizer than the control.
 Likewise, juice carotene content was improved by 11.0 to 54.7 % with the application of different doses of potash fertilizers.
 It was ranged from 1.48 mg/100 g to 2.12 mg/100g being the highest in the plants applied with K2O at 0.6 kg plant-1 in comparison to other treatments including the control with a value of 1.37 mg/100g.
 The higher juice carotene content may have resulted from the carotenogenesis reaction that is facilitated by the potassium supply in the plant system.

 Table 2 Effect of K on chemical properties of Kinnow mandarin (pooled mean data of three years)